We Believe

 Civil Government

-We believe that the civil government is of divine appointment for the interest and good order of society; that all those in authority are to be prayed for, conscientiously honoured and obeyed, except only in things opposed to the will of our Lord Jesus Christ, who is the only Lord of the conscience and the Prince of the Kings of the earth (Rom.13:1-7; Acts 5:29).
+We believe that the civil government is of divine appointment for the interest and good order of society; that all those in authority are to be prayed for, conscientiously honoured and obeyed, except only in things opposed to the will of our Lord Jesus Christ, who is the only Lord of the conscience and Prince of the Kings of the earth (Romans 13:1‐7; Acts 5:29).

 Religious Liberty

-We believe in religious liberty; that every man has the right to practice and propagate his beliefs.
+We believe in religious liberty; that every person has the right to practice and propagate his/her beliefs.

 The Lord’s Day